-- When accessing data that resides just on the object store, only the required portion is retrieved from the object store, regardless of the entire object it was tiered as part of it.
+- Retrieving only the necessary data from the object store when accessing it, regardless of the entire object it was originally tiered with.

-Note: Only data that is not logically freed is taken into account for licensing purposes.
+Only data that is not logically freed is considered for licensing purposes.

-Note: Object store space reclamation is only relevant for object-store buckets used for tiering (defined as
+In the WEKA system, object store space reclamation is only relevant for object store buckets used for tiering (defined as

 local) and not for buckets used for backup-only (defined as

 WEKA organizes files into 64 MB objects for tiering.
 Each object can contain data from multiple files.
 Files smaller than 1 MB are consolidated into a single 64 MB object.
 For larger files, their parts are distributed across multiple objects.
 As a result, when a file is deleted (or updated and is not used by any snapshots), the space within one or more objects is marked as available for reclamation.
 However, the deletion of these objects only occurs under specific conditions.

 The deletion of related objects happens when either all associated files are deleted, allowing for complete space reclamation within the object, or during the reclamation process.
 Reclamation entails reading an eligible object from object storage and packing the active portions (representing data from undeleted files) with sections from other files that need to be written to the object store.
 The resulting object is then written back to object store, freeing up reclaimed space.